Saturday, November 26, 2022

 I am already astounded as to what I now know about the end time and the coming of the Lord!
 Not only can I understand it, but I can defend my position from the standpoint of scripture.
 In verse 13 Paul tells us he doesn't want us to be uninformed or not to know these things.
 From his instruction, we can learn that in the end, at the Lord's coming, those that are asleep will come with him.
 Don't let the term asleep (Greek κοιμάω) present any problem, it could just as easily be translated as dead, like in 1 Cor.
 7:39 "The wife is bound by the law as long as her husband liveth; but if her husband be dead, (Greek κοιμάω) she is at liberty to be married to whom she will; only in the Lord"

-On that day, the Lord will come, an angel will announce it, those who have died in the Lord will come with him and be raised in their new bodies, then we that are still alive will be changed and caught up with them in the air.
+On that day, the Lord will come, an angel will announce it, those who have died in the Lord will come with him, we that are still alive will be changed and caught up with them in the air.
 From that point we will forever be with the Lord, this is to be our encouragement during that time and now.

-It is here some would like to talk about a rapture, 7 years of tribulations, the marriage supper of the lamb followed by a thousand-year Millennial reign of Christ along with a host of other things.
-However, you will notice none of that is in the text, and with Textual Eschatology all we want is what is in the New Testament text.
-It seems the Holy Spirit speaking through Paul determined this simple understanding sufficient for an accurate comprehension of the coming events.
+Some would like to discuss a rapture, seven years of tribulations, the marriage supper of the lamb followed by a thousand-year Millennial reign of Christ, and a host of other things here.
+However, you will notice none of that is in the text, and with Textual Eschatology, all we want is what is in the New Testament text.
+It seems the Holy Spirit speaking through Paul determined this simple understanding as a sufficient comprehension of the coming events.

 Paul continues: